Kanchanaburi province: History

-Not much was historically recorded about Kanchanaburi province before the reign of King Rama I, but some historians believe that the province was of strategic importance during the Ayutthaya period, since it was on the invasion route from Burma.
-In 1982, many human and elephant skeletons and swords were found in Phanom Thuan district, leading to speculation that this site might even have been the site of the famous battle of King Naresuan against the Burmese crown prince, most commonly assigned to the Don Chedi district in nearby Suphanburi province.
+Little was recorded about Kanchanaburi before the reign of King Rama I. Some historians hold that the province mattered strategically in the Ayutthaya period, because it lay on the invasion route from Burma.
+In 1982 human and elephant skeletons and swords were found in Phanom Thuan district.
+That led to speculation that the battle of King Naresuan against the Burmese crown prince was fought there, rather than at Don Chedi district in Suphanburi province, where it is usually placed.

 Most foreigners are mainly aware of Kanchanaburi's recent history with the Burma Railway.
 During the Japanese occupation of Thailand in 1942, both allied POWs and Asian labourers were ordered by the Japanese to build a Thailand-Burma railway.
 Eventually, more than 100,000 people (16,000 allied POWs and 90,000 local Asian labourers) died from horrific working conditions.